-Well ironically 2020 was supposed to be my year off from travelling.
-After changing countries and places, meeting new people and saying goodbye to countless friends, whom I met along the way, I experienced a bit of a travel burn out.
+Well, ironically 2020 was supposed to be my year off from traveling.
+After changing countries and places, meeting new people, and saying goodbye to countless friends, whom I met along the way, I experienced a bit of travel burnout.

 I’ve been saying for at least a couple of years prior that I need a home base, where I can return to unwind from my travels.